conflictserpent/battlesnake-admin-2018/README.md

 ### Run the required services

-First, run `docker-compose -f docker-compose.yml up -d` to spin up all the services including the battlesnake game server.
+First, run `./scripts/services` to spin up all the services including the battlesnake game server.

 Then, run the migration script for dynamodb `./scripts/migrate`.